 For higher teaching standards, a special school with a secondary section may upgrade a maximum of four non-graduate teaching posts to graduate teaching posts.
-With effect from 1 September 2008, this
+With effect from 1 September 2008, this provision of graduate posts upgraded from non-graduate posts is subsumed under the enhanced graduate teacher ratio. (updated on 1 September 2008)

-(1) Graded Post within the Establishment
+(k) Graded Post within the Establishment